 A New Beginning

 We opened Styrka on February 1st, 2016.
 It's a small, locally owned, community focused alternative to sterile corporate gyms.
 We offer functional equipment like Olympic bumper plates and platforms, kettlebells, modular squat racks, battle ropes, a sled, and plyo boxes.
 Every piece of equipment has been carefully chosen for uncompromising quality, and we've sourced from high-end US-based manufacturers like Rogue Fitness and EliteFTS.
 Best of all, our layout is clean and uncluttered — even when our membership reaches peak capacity, the gym will never feel overcrowded.

 For Vanessa and me, opening a small business has been exciting and slightly terrifying — we're venturing into uncharted territory.
 But we're incredibly proud of what we've built, and we can't wait to see what kind of community grows with us.
-Visit us or sign up for a 5-day trial today—We're confident you'll want to make Styrka your new home away from home.
+Visit us today—we're confident you'll want to make Styrka your new home away from home.